sequenceiq/slider/src/site/markdown/testing.md

 ## Standalone Tests

-Hoya core contains a suite of tests that are designed to run on the local machine, using Hadoop's `MiniDFSCluster` and `MiniYARNCluster` classes to create small, one-node test clusters.
+Slider core contains a suite of tests that are designed to run on the local machine, using Hadoop's `MiniDFSCluster` and `MiniYARNCluster` classes to create small, one-node test clusters.
 All the YARN/HDFS code runs in the JUnit process; the AM and spawned HBase and Accumulo processes run independently.